The Bankrate promise

 3. Your 0% APR can get canceled

-Here’s another important detail: If you qualify for a 0 percent APR on your credit card but your monthly payment is late, you may become ineligible for the introductory rate right away.
-This means you’ll go from paying a 0 percent APR on your credit card balance to the variable rate your card charges overnight.
+Here’s another important detail: If you qualify for a 0 percent intro APR offer on your credit card but your monthly payment is late, you may become ineligible for the intro APR offer immediately.
+This means you can go from paying a 0 percent intro APR on your credit card balance to the variable rate that your card charges overnight.

 That’s one good reason to always pay your credit card bill early or on time.
 Another reason to do so is the fact that your payment history is the most important factor that makes up your FICO credit score.

 4. Balance transfer fees can eat away at your savings

-While paying a balance transfer fee can make financial sense due to the interest savings you can achieve, you’ll still want to factor these fees into your debt payoff plan.
+While paying a balance transfer fee can make financial sense due to the interest savings you can achieve with a 0 percent intro APR offer, you’ll still want to factor these fees into your debt payoff plan.